Huntington Family Dental - Calgary

 Frequently Asked Questions

-The necessity of a crown following a root canal treatment largely depends on the tooth’s location within the mouth.
-Teeth located towards the back, such as molars and premolars, play a significant role in chewing and typically require crowns for added strength and protection.
-However, incisors or canines, which are not primarily involved in chewing, may not always necessitate crowns.
-The specific recommendation regarding crown placement will be determined based on individual factors and the professional assessment of a dentist.
+Whether or not a crown is necessary after a root canal depends largely on the tooth’s location.
+Teeth at the back of the mouth, like molars and premolars, are crucial for chewing and often require crowns for additional strength and protection.
+Incisors and canines, however, which are less involved in chewing, may not need crowns.
+Your dentist will recommend a crown based on your individual needs and the condition of the tooth.

 Read of the many ways we've enhanced the dental experience of so many patients in Calgary and beyond!